miklevin/MikeLev.in/_posts/2025-04-20-file-polling-progress-indicator.md

 > similarities and differences between the approaches taken by each of the 3 AI
 > models.
 Conclude with the recommended "best-of" implementation.

 Which Model Do I Ask?
 Well, all 3 of course!
-Gemini favors Gemini's solution.
-Grok favors Grok's solution.
-And ChatGPT is the diplomat saying use the best from each.

 ---